+because most don't have sound systems.

+It was at my brother Jeff's funeral, the night the Regular Baptists held services, when Big Ted hit the microphone in our Freewill Baptist church, knocking it away from his face.
+He himself said, "Don't have nothin" against it.
+Just don't need it."

+And he didn't.

 Ted was a friend of our family because back in the day, he and my dad worked together.
-Ted was a mechanic, I believe, and not only lid he and my dad work at the same place, they often shared a ride.
-Since I was little, I've heard (See ROBINSON, page two) Kinzer competes in Southern doubleheader ALLEN - Brandon Kinzer and the No. 18 Dirt Late Model earn ventured to the Duck River speedway in Wheel, Tenn., over he November 6-7 weekend for a southern Regional Racing Series SRRS) doubleheader.
-Both hows over the weekend at the Tennessee track paid \$3,000 to he winner.
-Kinzer, a veteran drier, finished 13th Friday night.
-The Floyd County racer crossed he finish line 21st in the final undown Saturday evening.
-The Kinzer raceteam is now arning its focus to the 2010 sea-
+Ted was a mechanic, I believe, and not only did he and my dad work at the same place, they often shared a ride.

+Since I was little.
+I've heard

+(See ROBINSON, page two)

+Kinzer competes in Southern doubleheader

+ALLEN - Brandon Kinzer and the No. 18 Dirt Late Model team ventured to the Duck River Speedway in Wheel.
+Faun.
+Over the though the Speedway in Wheel.
+Faun.
+Over the though the Speedway of the Speedway of the Speedway of the Speedway of the Weekend at the Tennessee track paid \$3,000 to the winner.
+Kinzer, a veteram driver, finished 13th Friday night.
+The Floyd County racer crossed the finish line 21st in the final rundown Saturday evening.

+The Kinzer raceteam is now turning its focus to the 2010 season.

 Hunter Crowder (34) and his Allen Central teammates were too much for the Pineville Mountain Lions last Friday night.
 Tonight, Allen Central will visit Hazard in the second round of the Class A State Playoffs.

-Hazard awaits Runnin' Rebs by STEVE LeMASTER SPORTS EDITOR EASTERN - Allen Central is averaging over 460 yards rushing per game.
+Hazard awaits Runnin' Rebs

+by STEVE LeMASTER SPORTS EDITOR

+EASTERN - Allen Central is averaging over 460 yards rushing per game.
 The Runnin' Rebels will visit Hazard tonight in hopes of knocking off the host Bulldogs and reaching the first regional championship game in the history of the Allen Central football program.
 Allen Central made some history last week as it hosted its first postseason game.
-For the first time in school history, Allen Central won a playoff game.
-Allen Central erupted offensively last week in the opening round of the Class A State Playoffs, defeating Pineville The talented trio of Logan Crowder (140 carries for 1,511 yards, 20 touchdowns), Justin Jackson (153 carries for 1,288 yards, 14 touchdowns) and Hunter Crowder (148 carries for 1,211 yards, 14 touchdowns) continues to lead Allen Central offensively.
-Allen Central (10-1) has outscored opponents 482-191 in 11 games.
-Hazard dismantled outmatched Phelps 61-6 in the first round of the Class A State Playoffs.
+For the first time in school history, Allen Central won a playoff game, Allen Central erupted offensively last week in the opening round of the Class A State Playoffs, defeating Pineville 50-34.

+The talented trio of the contral contral contral critical contral contract contract matched Phelps 61-6 in the first round of the Class A State Playoffs.
+The Bulldogs (7-4) posted regular-season wins over Leslie County. first round of the Sata Playoffs.
 The Bulldogs (7-4) posted regular-season wins over Leslie County, Paris, Williamsburg, Harlan, Jenkins and Pineville.
 Hazard has outscored its 11 opponents 362-138.
-The Bulldogs defeated Jenkins 1-0 via forfeit.
-Hazard won another District 7 title after finishing out in front of Harlan, Pineville and Jenkins.
-Allen Central and Hazard did not meet during the regular-season.
+The Bulldogs defeated Jenkins 1 o via forfeit.
+Hazard won another District 7 title after finishing out in front of Harlan.
+Pineville and Jenkins.

+Allen Central and Hazard did not meet during the reg-

+did not meet during the regular-season.

 Hazard is the reigning state runner-up from the 2008 season after finishing second behind Beechwood in the Class A State Finals.

 Kickoff for the Allen Central-Hazard game is set for 7:30 p.m.

-CLASS A STATE PLAYOFFS TONIGHT'S GAMES Eminence at Beechwood Raceland at Campbellsville Bellevue at Frankfort Allen Central at Hazard Crittenden County at Holy Cross (Louisville) Fairview at Lexington Christian Ballard Memorial at Mayfield Harlan at Pikeville
+CLASS A STATE PLAYOFFS

+TONIGHT'S GAMES

+Eminence at Beechwood

+Raceland at Campbellsville

+Bellevue at Frankfort.

+Allen Central at Hazard

+Crittenden County at Holy

+Cross (Louisville)

+Fairylew at Lavington Christian

+Ballard Membridi at Mayfeld

+Harian al Pikoville.

 Above: Justin Jackson (7) picked up rushing yardage for the Rebels.
-Below: Allen Central defender Shane Hamilton (24)
+Below: Allen Central defender Shang Hamilton (24) closed in on the Pineville quarterback.